As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 From Elisa of World in Paris

-Everybody knows about Shakespeare & Company, one of the most Instagrammed spots in Paris.
+Everybody knows about Shakespeare and Company, one of the most photographed spots in Paris.

-But if you ask locals about the most beautiful independent bookstore, probably they will send you to Gallerie Vivienne.
+Ask locals about the most beautiful independent bookstore, though, and they just might send you to Gallerie Vivienne instead.

-Librairie Jousseaume (45 Gallerie Vivienne, Paris 2) is one of the most bookish spots in the City of Lights, a hidden gem located in one of the most beautiful covered passages in Paris.
+Librairie Jousseaume (45 Gallerie Vivienne, Paris 2) is one of the most beautiful bookshops in the City of Lights, and a hidden gem located in one of the most beautiful covered passages in Paris.

 This charming bookstore, classified as a historical monument, was founded in 1826 with the name of Librairie Petit-Siroux.

-Today, this dream bookshop lost in time has over 40.000 references from XVIII, XIX, and XX centuries and it is the perfect place to browse for ancient and new books, rare books, and perhaps find a treasure.
+Today, this dream bookshop lost in time boasts over 4,000 references from the 18th, 19th, and 20th centuries, and it is the perfect place to browse for ancient and new books, rare books, and perhaps find a treasure.

-Go to Librairie Jousseaume to get a glimpse of La Belle Epoque, of that charming Paris almost disappeared.
+Go to Librairie Jousseaume to get a glimpse of La Belle Epoque, that charming Paris that has almost disappeared.

 Booth Books, Hay-On-Wye, Wales, United Kingdom